 • Barwon River

-These locations will truly allow you to Master carp fishing Melbourne.
+These locations will truly allow you to Master carp fishing in Melbourne.

 Most productive times to catch carp

 Carp aren’t too be too fussy and you’ll be able to catch carp all day long.
-I do however find that the first 2 hours of light and last 2 hours of light generally produce a few more bites.
+I do however find that the first 2 hours of light and the last 2 hours of light generally produce a few more bites.
 Sometimes you can target carp during the day when other target species have shut down.
-Carp can be caught all year round however, I believe as it starts warming up towards October is when the carp fishing comes alive.
+Carp can be caught all year round however, I believe as it starts warming up towards October, the carp fishing comes alive.

 The final word from the author